 - Scale to any amount you need

-- Skip the seasoning and brush with your favorite BBQ sauce the last 5 minutes to make great oven baked BBQ drumsticks.
+- Skip the seasoning and brush with your favorite BBQ sauce for the last 5 minutes to make great oven-baked BBQ chicken legs.

 - Good refrigerated for 3-4 days.
 Or will freeze well for 3-4 months.